lsst/LDM-135/index.rst

 to the commercial SQL Server product, and re-hosting it on another RDBMS, in particular an open source one, would be quite difficult.

-..
-FIXME footnotes

 The MPP database is ideal for the LSST database architecture.
 Unfortunately, the only scalable, proven off-the-shelf solutions are commercial and expensive: Teradata, Greenplum.
-Both systems are (or recently were) behind today world's largest production database systems at places such as eBay [20, 21] and Walmart [22].
+Both systems are (or recently were) behind today world's largest production database systems at places such as eBay [dbms209]_ [dbms210]_ and Walmart [eweek04]_.
 IBM's DB2 “parallel edition”, even though it implements a shared-nothing architecture since mid-1990 focuses primarily on supporting unstructured data (XML), not large scale analytics.

 The emergence of several new startups, such as Aster Data, DataAllegro, ParAccel, GridSQL and SciDB is promising, although some of them have